Required parameters

 ui - mandatory for logged-in users

-A unique internal identifier for a logged-in user.
+ui - mandatory for logged-in usersA unique internal identifier for a logged-in user.
 Used for cross device personalization

 c

-Note: specification of this parameter is only necessary when a client library is not being utilized.
+cSpecification of this parameter is only necessary when a client library is not being utilized.

-This parameter identifies the client the request is coming from and it should have the following format:
+This parameter identifies the client the request is coming from and it should have the following format: cio-[fe/be]-[platform]-[company name]

-[company name]indicates the name of the company (should correspond with company name in dashboard)Examples:
+[fe/be]indicates a frontend or backend integration[platform]indicates web or mobile platform[company name]indicates the name of the company (should correspond with company name in dashboard)

 - The request is coming from a website -

-cio-fe-web-farmstand- The request is coming from a mobile app -
+cio-fe-web-farmstand - The request is coming from a mobile app -

-cio-fe-mobile-farmstand- The request is coming from a backend server -
+cio-fe-mobile-farmstand - The request is coming from a backend server -

 cio-be-web-farmstand